First promotions for officials in grades AST1 – AST3 – AD5

 - through courses at the Commission (level 6).
-You get priority access (click on Art 45.2) and need not respect deadlines for inscription
+You get priority access (click on Art 45.2)

-- Through an EPSO test if you already master a third language and need no more training.
+- through an EPSO test if you already master a third language and need no more training.
+See calendar here .

-What if you attained 18 promotion points in 2010 or 2011 and were not promoted?
+What if you attained 18 promotion points and were not promoted?

 This means you missed out on a year or two of your promotion.
 You will never recuperate them.

-They need to support your language learning so you can get promoted at least this year.
+They need to support your language learning so you can get promoted as soon as possible.

 - Sign up immediately for the missing courses with ‘priority Art 45.2′

 - It is still possible to pass up two levels this year at the Commission (2 summer intensive courses in July and August)

-Until the end of the year.
-Even if promotions are published before that date, there is always a second publication of late promotions that will become effective retroactively on the 1st Jan 2012.
+Until 31 December 2013.
+Even if promotions are published before that date, there is always a second publication of late promotions that will become effective retroactively on the 1st Jan 2013.

-For more information on this issue please also read the recent administrative info published on Intracomm at the following link:
+For more information on this issue please also read the administrative info published on Intracomm at the following link

 Can I change my third language if I do not like it?